 Ledecky wins record 13th medal with a silver.
 Summer McIntosh and Kate Douglass strike gold

-NANTERRE, France (AP) — Another romp for Canadian teenager Summer McIntosh.
-A gold medal for American Kate Douglass.
-And, to cap things off, a record-breaking night for Katie Ledecky.

-With a silver in the 4×200-meter freestyle relay Thursday night, Ledecky collected the 13th medal of her stellar career to become the most decorated woman in swimming history.
+On a night when Canadian phenom Summer McIntosh romped to another victory and Kate Douglass claimed a gold for the Americans, Ledecky collected the 13th medal of her stellar career to become the most decorated woman in swimming history Thursday.

 McIntosh cruised to victory in the 200 butterfly, dealing American Regan Smith a familiar silver-medal finish.